All Episodes

 This is insulting that this guy in Iran can be characterized as delivering George W. Bush a history lesson, a philosophy lecture, and a religious sermon.

-The document gives rare insight into a man who has largely been a mystery to the West, showing him his fixated on a long list of grievances against the U.S. and seeking to build on a shared faith in God.
+The document gives rare insight into a man who has largely been a mystery to the West, showing him is fixated on a long list of grievances against the U.S. and seeking to build on a shared faith in God.

 Here's an excerpt of the letter.

-And believes uh in the divine promise of the rule of the righteous on earth, Ahmadinejad wrote.
+I have been told that your excellency follows the teachings of Jesus, peace be upon him, and believes in the divine promise of the rule of the righteous on earth, Ahmadinejad wrote.

-If Prophet Abraham Isaac, Jacob, Ishmael, Joseph or Jesus Christ, peace be upon him, were with us today, how would they have judged such behavior as yours?
+If Prophet Abraham, Isaac, Jacob, Ishmael, Joseph, or Jesus Christ, peace be upon him, were with us today, how would they have judged such behavior as yours?

 He wrote, as Ahmadinejad asked Bush to do some soul searching and atone for past U.S. transgressions.